kallmetony/SnakeGame/README.md

 ## Run

-1. Download .jar file from the latest release at https://github.com/AaronR92/SnakeGame/releases
+1. Download .jar file from the [latest release](https://github.com/AaronR92/SnakeGame/releases)
 2. Just double-click on .jar file to run it : )

 ## Controls